Workers’ Compensation Insurance in Arizona

 Workers’ comp settlements in Arizona

-The new law is for “full and final” settlements, which means parties may settle accepted claims with approval by the ICA.
 Those settlements must include projected future medical costs and a statement that the parties have reasonably tried to protect Medicare interests, which could include a Medicare savings account.

 A workers’ compensation settlement benefits both the employer and the employee.
 The employee receives a lump sum payment or a structured settlement that is paid in installments over a set period of time.
 The employee also gives up the right to future benefits, which means that the employer will no longer be liable for legal expenses associated with that claim.

-Workers’ compensation statute of limitations in Arizona
+Arizona workers’ compensation law for statute of limitations

 Injured workers have one year from the date of injury to file a claim.
 Workers have a responsibility to notify the employer as soon as possible when an injury has occurred.
 Once the employer's insurance company has received the claim notice, it has 21 days to accept or deny it.